 Nearly all of Shelton’s work includes birds.

-She loves portraying feathered friends as her subject because of their freedom, individuality, majesty, and beauty.
+She loves choosing them as her subject because of their freedom, individuality, majesty, and beauty.

 Connection Between Birds and Art